ucsb-gradescope-tools/gs-diff-based-testing/README.md

     That is, both test annotations and the shell command that immediately follows a test annotation must appear on a single line.

 2. Currently, the shell command must be something that is legal to pass to Python 3's `subprocess.call` method, using:
+   TODO: UPDATE THIS... it may be out of date...

    ```python
    subprocess.call(shell_command.strip().split(" "))